February is AMD Awareness Month

 Smoking is one of the biggest contributors to macular degeneration.
 Recent research by the RNIB suggest that smoking can make you up to 5 times as likely of developing AMD.
 If you are genetically predisposed to macular degeneration, smoking increases the risk by 200 fold.

 The reason for this is twofold: blood circulation and lutein absorption.
 Lutein is an antioxidant that protects the retina.
 Tobacco appears to interfere with the absorption of lutein, meaning you have lower levels of this vital antioxidant.
 Smoking also affects your circulatory system.
 Good blood pressure and healthy circulation help keep your eyes healthy and smoking reduces both.

 2. Eat more healthily

 Because antioxidants help protect the eyes from AMD, a regular and abundant intake of dark, leafy greens helps reduce the progress of macular degeneration.
 Antioxidants can be found in many fruits and vegetables, so make sure you’re having them as part of a healthy, balanced diet.
 People who eat fish have a lower risk of AMD.
 This is because Omega-3 is an essential nutrient for the eyes.

 As you can imagine, eating healthily includes cutting out saturated fats and processed food.
 Hi-glycemic foods and foods that build up cholesterol are bad for your heart and blood circulation, which increases the risk of AMD.

 If you suffer from diabetes, you are at higher risk of macular degeneration.
-Speak to your GP about the possibility of supplements to offset the potential change in diet, particularly the need for more fruit.
+Speak to your GP about the possibility of supplements such as MacuShield or MacuShield Gold to offset the potential change in diet, particularly the need for more fruit.

 3. Protect your eyes from UV rays